emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 3. The :ref:`scan method <guide-lang-scan>` and the :ref:`skip method
    <guide-lang-skip>` will both need to know the length of the
    forwarding object.
-This can be arbitarily long (in the case of string objects, for example) so it must contain a length field.
+This can be arbitrarily long (in the case of string objects, for example) so it must contain a length field.

 This poses a problem, because the above analysis suggests that